 During these next phases, you and your therapist will identify particular traumatic memories.
 We will also identify particular components including:

 - A detailed mental picture of a target event (from phase 1)

 - A negative belief about yourself associated with the event

 Moreover, these phases focus on using EMDR therapy techniques to treat the targeted memories.
 While focusing on the mental image, your EMDR therapist will ask you to follow specific eye movements.
 These movements are known as bilateral stimulation.
 They can also include other repetitive activities such as tapping.
 Afterward, your therapist will ask you to clear your mind and pay attention to the thoughts and feelings that arise spontaneously.
 When you get distressed, your therapist will help you return to the present moment.
 This process is repeated until the distress over specific thoughts, images, or memories starts to fade.

 Finally, you’ll examine your progress.
 By concluding the impact of your past traumas, you can live in the present and gain control over your life.

 Our EMDR therapists can help you begin to process the hard things in your life.
 You deserve to live a life more grounded in you.
 To get started with EMDR therapy sessions at our Los Angeles-based therapy practice, follow the steps below.

 Other Services at Yellow Chair Collective

-At our Los Angeles-based practice, we want to show you that you deserve healing.
+At our Los Angeles and New York City-based practice, we want to show you that you deserve healing.
 Whether or not EMDR is the route you choose, we want to meet you where you are.
 That’s why we offer a multitude of services.
 We help teens and adults with ADHD as well as anxiety.
 Our therapists also work with highly sensitive people, those struggling with burnout, and those in need of culturally sensitive therapy services.
-You can receive any of these services in person or online in California.
+You can receive any of these services in person or online in California or New York.